simul/simul.github.io/ref/simul/clouds/cloudrenderer.md

 <a name="SetEnvironment"></a>
 ### void SetEnvironment(simul::clouds::Environment e)
 Set the sky interface.
-<a name="SetExternalCloudTexture"></a>
-### void SetExternalCloudTexture(simul::crossplatform::Texture)
-Where we create the main volume texture for rendering elsewhere, we pass it in here.
-This permits ESRAM on XboxOne for example, in a game engine.
 <a name="SetLightingQueryResult"></a>
 ### void SetLightingQueryResult(LightingQueryResult _lightingQueryResult)
 Show the cloud volume window on the lat-long sphere.